Single-track road: Temporary one-lane restrictions

 When reconstruction is being done on two-lane highways where traffic is moderately heavy, a worker will often stand at each end of the construction zone, holding a sign with "SLOW" or "GO" written on one side and "STOP" on the reverse.
 The workers, who communicate through yelling, hand gestures, or radio, will periodically reverse their signs to allow time for traffic to flow in each direction.
 A modification of this for roadways that have heavier traffic volumes is to maintain one direction on the existing roadway, and detour the other, thus not requiring the use of flaggers.
-An example of this is the M-89 reconstruction project in Plainwell, MI, where westbound traffic is detoured via county roads around town.
+An example of this is the M-89 reconstruction project in Plainwell, Michigan, where westbound traffic is detoured via county roads around town.

 User etiquette

 If lines of sight are long, and both drivers are familiar with the road, vehicles heading towards each other can adjust their speed so as to arrive at a wide spot at the same time and pass slowly, avoiding the need for either vehicle to stop.

 When two vehicles meet head-on, generally the drivers confer to decide in which direction lies the closest wide spot, and together they travel there, the lead vehicle necessarily in reverse gear.

-In Scotland, and places like the Isle of Man most drivers are accustomed to single-track roads.
+In the Scottish Highlands, most drivers are accustomed to single-track roads.
 When opposing traffic is encountered, the first driver to reach the nearest passing place pulls over, no matter which side, and flashes the headlights to signal the other car to proceed forward.
-It is customary for both drivers to then acknowledge each other with a wave as they pass.
+It is customary for both drivers then to acknowledge each other with a wave as they pass.
 At night, both drivers acknowledge each other by flashing their off-side direction indicators headlights immediately before or as they pass.
-It is extremely dangerous to flash headlights at close proximity on narrow unlit country roads at night as this affects drivers' night vision.
+It is extremely dangerous to flash headlights at close proximity on narrow unlit country roads at night, as this affects drivers' night vision.

-Usually when there is a brief one-lane bottleneck of a two-lane road, traffic will usually yield to oncoming traffic already in the bottleneck.
+Usually when there is a brief one-lane bottleneck in a two-lane road, which may happen in many areas, traffic will usually give way to oncoming traffic already in the bottleneck.
 One-lane single-track roads usually have no conflict.

 In the United States, if the situation permits, both vehicles will pull off the road slightly and pass in this manner.
 Although saving time, this process can cause ruts and erosion along the edge of the road.
-For this reason, single track roads are generally used in places with very low traffic volumes, though one-lane stop-gap measures will have a STOP and YIELD on a sign construction workers flip.
+For this reason, single track roads are generally used in places with very low traffic volumes, though one-lane stop-gap measures will have a sign that says "STOP" on one side of the sign and "SLOW" on the other side of the sign, which construction workers flip.

 If there are no passing places or wide parts of the road then the start of the road is considered as the passing place.